amitrajeet7635/Vora/README.md

-# Vora Backend - OAuth2 Authentication Platform
+# Vora - OAuth2 Authentication Platform

 A production-grade Node.js backend implementing **OAuth2 Authorization Code Flow with PKCE** for Google and Facebook authentication.
 Built with Express, MongoDB, and JWT for secure session management.